ibarrond/funshade/README.md

 ### Usage
 The library is designed to be used as a black-box, with a simple API.

-Chech the bottom of `fss.h` for the available functions, `test_fss.c` for some uses in C, or `test_funshade.py` for a step-by-step Python example.
+Check the bottom of `fss.h` for the available functions, `test_fss.c` for some uses in C, or `test_funshade.py` for a step-by-step Python example.

+### Outside the scope of Funshade

+- Additive secret sharing (refer to the [paper](https://hal.science/hal-04129231/), page 22 for further explanation on this scheme)